A stunning fresco at Isthmia Roman Baths, Nero, and the Corinth Canal

 The museum was tiny but very interesting, with a plethora of artifacts in great condition that helped to imagine the everyday life of my ancient ancestors.

-The archeological grounds were mere ruins, nothing standing except for the Roman baths.
+The archaeological grounds were mere ruins, nothing standing except for the Roman baths.
 We had to imagine the Temple of Poseidon, the stadium, and the other buildings we got to see only on signs, but the pine trees were ample – holy trees to Poseidon, apparently!

 When I heard that from our guide, I wondered if this is why there are so many pine trees on Greek beaches.
 Or, maybe, it’s the other way around.
 The Greeks imagined Poseidon liked them seeing that they are often found so close to seawater.
 I guess we’ll never know, LOL!